How to Get Started with Chickens

 The first step is to want chickens.
-And then you are in trouble because you'll want all the chickens, I want all the chickens.
-Start slow.
+And then you are in trouble because you'll want all the chickens, I want all the chickens, chicken math is a real problem for chicken lovers.
+Start slow when you are getting started raising chickens.
 Do your research.
-Talk to people local to you that have chickens if possible and start from there.
+Talk to people local to you who have chickens if possible and start from there.
 It is easy to get in over your head with chickens.
-Let's talk about how to get started with chickens.

 The first step is to learn everything you can about raising chickens where you live, and why you want chickens.
 Do you want them for their eggs?
 Are you raising them for the meat?
 There are specific birds for both of those purposes.